OfficeDev/office-js-docs-pr/docs/includes/file-get-started-powerpoint.md

 ### Try it out

-1. Test the newly created PowerPoint add-in by pressing F5 or the green **Start** button to launch PowerPoint with the **Show Taskpane** add-in button displayed in the ribbon.
+1. Using Visual Studio, test the newly created PowerPoint add-in by pressing F5 or the green **Start** button to launch PowerPoint with the **Show Taskpane** add-in button displayed in the ribbon.
 The add-in will be hosted locally on IIS.

 2. In PowerPoint, insert a new blank slide, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.